-We own and operate more than 238 miles of pipeline in our crude oil and natural gas gathering, fuel gas and gas lift systems in the Permian Basin as of December 31, 2018.
-These systems and pipelines provide greater operational efficiency, capital and cost savings and potentially better pricing for our production and enable us to coordinate our activities to connect our wells to market upon completion with minimal pipeline delays.
+We own and operate more than 340 miles of pipeline in our crude oil gathering, natural gas gathering, fuel gas and natural gas lift distribution systems and produced water gathering and fresh and recycled water distribution systems in the Permian Basin as of December 31, 2019.
+These systems and pipelines, in conjunction with contracted third-party pipelines, provide safe operational practices, greater operational efficiency including minimizing natural gas disruptions and fluid spills, capital and cost savings and potentially better market pricing for our production and enable us to coordinate our activities to connect our wells to market upon completion with minimal delays.